MerrimanLab/ABCC4Paper/ngs_processing/README.md

 # Processing of the NGS data for the resequencing experiment.

-Order files were processed in.
+Order folders were processed.

-- gatk
+1. gatk
-- SNP quality control
+2. quality_control/